NFL makes major protocol change, while players’ union advocates for postponements

 The NFL Players Association believes that “rescheduling games should be an option” related to “any teams with major outbreaks,” according to a person familiar with the NFLPA’s view.

 That person did not specify any particular games.
-But the Cleveland Browns, Los Angeles Rams and Washington Football Team are among the teams that have had clusters of cases this week, as the NFL has experienced by far its biggest spike in cases of the season.
+But the Cleveland Browns, Los Angeles Rams and Washington Football Team are among the teams that have had clusters of cases this week as the NFL experienced by far its biggest spike in cases of the season.
 All three teams are scheduled to play this weekend.

 “Actually caring about player safety would mean delaying the game with this continuing at the rate it is,” Browns quarterback Baker Mayfield wrote on Twitter. "….
 But to say you won’t test vaccinated players if they don’t have symptoms, then to pull this randomly [d]oesn’t make any sense to me.”